DWI

 How Can a DWI Impact My Employment?

-A DWI charge can affect your employment in several ways, especially if your job involves driving or has strict conduct policies.
-A suspended license could hinder your ability to commute, and some employers may terminate your employment due to a criminal record.
-It's important to handle the legal process strategically to mitigate these impacts.
-By minimizing penalties or dismissing charges, our team at Law Office of Mac Morris can help preserve your job and future prospects, maintaining your livelihood as smoothly as possible.
+A DWI charge can threaten your job, especially if you drive for work or your employer has strict conduct policies.
+A suspended license could make commuting difficult, and some employers may end employment after a conviction.
+Navigating the legal process strategically helps minimize these effects.
+By reducing penalties or fighting for a dismissal, Law Office of Mac Morris helps safeguard your long-term career and stability.

 What Are Common Defenses Against DWI Charges?

-There are several defenses against DWI charges, each dependent on the specifics of your arrest.
-Common defenses include challenging the legality of the traffic stop, questioning the accuracy of field sobriety or BAC tests, and addressing any procedural errors made by law enforcement.
-Our attorneys work to uncover these and any violations of your rights during the process.
-Each element can be crucial in weakening the state's case against you, bolstering your chances for a favorable outcome.
+The best DWI defense depends on the specifics of your arrest.
+Common approaches include challenging the reason for the initial traffic stop, questioning the accuracy of sobriety or BAC tests, and identifying procedural errors from police.
+Our attorneys dig into these issues and spot any violations of your rights during the arrest or testing.
+Each of these factors can weaken the prosecution's case and improve your chances for a favorable outcome.

 Is It Worth Fighting a DWI Charge?